jekyll/jekyll/docs/_posts/2018-03-14-development-update.md

 As for a release date, we're currently aiming for late summer, around September or so.
 However, keep in mind that this project is purely volunteer-run, and as such, delays might occur and we might not hit that release date.

 Finally, this is a great time for newcomers to open-source to make their first contribution!
-We'll be doing our best to mark recommended contributions and create newcomer-friendly issues, as well as to provide mentoring through the contribution process (although we'd like to think that we're already pretty proficient at that).
+We'll be doing our best to mark recommended contributions and create newcomer-friendly issues, as well as to provide mentoring throughout the contribution process (although we'd like to think that we're already pretty proficient at that).
 So if you've always been hestitant about contributing to a large open-source project, Jekyll is a good place to start!

 Happy Jekylling! :wave: